Close Menu

 Amaechi’s response was both direct and laced with sarcasm.

-He challenged Wike’s claim of having “made” him governor, asserting instead that his rise was due to divine providence, the influence of former Governor Peter Odili, and the Nigerian judiciary.
+He rejected Wike’s claim that Wike “made” him governor, asserting instead that his rise was due to divine providence, former Governor Peter Odili’s influence, and the Nigerian judiciary’s support.

 I want him as chief of staff so I can supervise him,” Amaechi disclosed.